organicaudio/useful-code-snippets2/docs/docker/docker-compose.md

 - `volumes` can be defined on service level or shared for every container on root level of the yaml [see](https://docs.docker.com/compose/compose-file/#volumes).There is a long form where you can configure more things and a short form which works similar to the usual -v flag in docker run: `[SOURCE:]TARGET[:MODE]`.

 ## noteworthy
+By default Docker compose searches for a ./docker-compose.yml file
 - By default Compose sets up a single network for your app, so that the containers can communicate with each other by their container name.
 - Valid top-level sections for a Compose file are: version, services, networks, volumes, and extensions starting with "x-"